Daniel N. Paul: Life

-He attended the Indian Day School on Shubenacadie Indian Reserve to grade eight.
+Paul attended the Indian Day School on Shubenacadie Indian Reserve to grade eight.
 He left home for Boston when he was fourteen and came face to face with the oddities of big-time city life for the first time.
 He laughs at his first memories of the adventure, saying good morning to all he encountered on the street and being fascinated by bag ladies (elderly women who lived on the streets with their possession in shopping bags).
 He returned to Nova Scotia in 1960 to attend Success Business College in Truro.
-He is mainly self-educated and asserts that he has at least a Masters from the University of Life, possibly a Ph.D.
+He was mainly self-educated and asserted that he had at least a master's from the University of Life, possibly a Ph.D.